Chris99ChangHo/gna-web-dev-internship-2025/week-03/day-01.md

 * **Integrated Understanding of WooCommerce End-to-End System Structure:** Through e-commerce project practice, gained a comprehensive understanding of the overall flow of the WooCommerce e-commerce system and the interaction of each function, from product registration to order processing, customer management, payment/shipping settings (especially Shipping Zone), and analytics. **During the Shipping structure review process, recognizing its detail and flexibility, gained the motivation to apply the same methodology to deeply understand other core concepts.**
 * **Understanding Elementor Addon Functionality Expansion & Necessity:** Through LLM's recommendation, **researched the concept of Elementor Pro and third-party addons and understood their functional extensibility.** Especially recognized the high utility of **Conditional Display features** for dynamically controlling content or UI elements based on user status (logged-in/logged-out) or page characteristics (categories, specific products), which is considered a key competency for building a personalized user experience.
 * **Learning PHP-based WooCommerce Template Override Methodology for Practical Application:** With specific page (My Account, Login, etc.) customization in mind, thoroughly learned the concept, necessity, and **practical procedure of safely modifying original files by copying them to a child theme** using the PHP template override method.
 This is a crucial methodology for maintaining brand identity while ensuring updates are robust.
-* **Understanding SEO and UX Optimization Elements for E-commerce Websites (Permalinks):** Understood the importance of WooCommerce permalink settings for Search Engine Optimization (SEO) and User Experience (UX), and learned how to set up URL structures to be clear and consistent.
+* **Acknowledging the Importance of SEO and UX Optimization for E-commerce Websites (Permalinks):** **Acknowledged the importance** of WooCommerce permalink settings for Search Engine Optimization (SEO) and User Experience (UX), and **understood the necessity** of setting up URL structures to be clear and consistent.
 * **Recognizing the Importance of Project Version Control and Collaboration using Git:** Reconfirmed that systematically managing all changes, including WooCommerce customization code, for a real project via Git, and documenting it in a `README.md` file, is essential for improving development productivity and collaboration efficiency.

 ## 🔜 Future Study Direction